-We were fortunate enough to lock down an interview with this mogul in a recent visit to Australia to launch her second collection for Heidi Klum Intimates.
-We sat down with Heidi to find out her secret to maintaining balance, where she draws inspiration from, and her tips on picking the perfect piece of lingerie for your other half this Valentines Day.
+We were fortunate enough to lock down an interview with this mogul on a recent visit to Australia to launch her second collection for Heidi Klum Intimates.
+We sat down with Heidi to discover her secret to maintaining balance, where she draws inspiration from, and her tips on picking the perfect piece of lingerie for your other half this Valentine’s Day.

-The great people in Australia, everyone is a lot of fun here and very welcoming, everyone has always been super nice every time I get here, the great food and the beautiful country.
+The great people in Australia; everyone is a lot of fun here and very welcoming, and always super nice every time I get here.
+I love the great food and the beautiful country.

 What piece of business advice could you give to another aspiring business woman working to achieve your level of success?

 I think you have to find a job that you really love doing.
-There’s nothing worse than going to work and you hate what you do.
-If you love your job you want to be the best at it, and then you find a way to achieving that somehow.
+There’s nothing worse than going to work, and you hate what you do.
+If you love your job, you want to be the best at it, and then you find a way to achieve that somehow.

 You are tremendously busy, what are your top tips for finding balance?

 Yeah, that I haven’t figured out yet (laughs).
-For me, as crazy as it sounds, family time is relaxing but then at the same time work is more relaxing than home sometimes, so its kind of like a juggle of it all.
+For me, as crazy as it sounds, family time is relaxing but then at the same time, work is more relaxing than home sometimes, so it’s kind of like a juggle of it all.
 I don’t need to be pampered, I don’t do massages, and I don’t need spas and things like that.
-A lot of people feel like they have to go to a spa or do meditation and I don’t need to do that.
-I would rather be at home with my family, that’s more relaxing to me.
+Many people feel like they have to go to a spa or do meditation, and I don’t need to do that.
+I would rather be at home with my family, which is more relaxing.

 What are some of your favourite corners of the world, that have inspired you and your latest collection with Heidi Klum Intimates?

-My most favourite places are far away from our western way of living.
-That would be India, Africa, Mongolia, the raw and untouched countries are my most favourite places in the world.
-I also travelled to India and Haiti and planning to visit Cambodia with children’s charity organization UNICEF.
+My favourite places are far away from our Western way of living.
+That would be India, Africa, and Mongolia; the raw and untouched countries are my favourite places worldwide.
+I also traveled to India and Haiti and planned to visit Cambodia with the children’s charity UNICEF.
 I also travel a lot for work and draw inspiration from every place I visit.
-The latest Spring/Summer 2016 collection is inspired by the journeys to the USA, the Rocky Mountains of Aspen and the streets of New York City.
+The latest Spring/Summer 2016 collection is inspired by the journeys to the USA, the Rocky Mountains of Aspen, and the streets of New York City.

-Do you feel inspired by the constant design innovation exhibited by the contestants of Project Runway and in what way does this influence your personal design process with Heidi Klum Intimates?
+Do you feel inspired by the constant design innovation exhibited by the contestants of Project Runway?
+How does this influence your personal design process with Heidi Klum Intimates?

 A lot of the participating young designers are so creative.
-I feel that there is a lot of inspiration to draw from the young designers rather than just the well-established names in the industry, they always have a fresh new outlook.
-I have learned to think outside the box and see things in the new light and this helps the creative process for Heidi Klum Intimates range.
+I feel that there is a lot of inspiration to draw from the young designers rather than just the well-established names in the industry; they always have a fresh new outlook.
+I have learned to think outside the box and see things in a new light, and this helps the creative process for Heidi Klum Intimates range.

-Valentine’s day is just around the corner and it is the perfect time to invest or receive a new piece of lingerie.
-What advice would you give to the men out there looking to purchase a lingerie for their partner?
+Valentine’s Day is just around the corner and it is the perfect time to invest in or receive a new piece of lingerie.
+What advice would you give to the men out there looking to purchase lingerie for their partner?